puddly/android-otp-extractor/README.md

                             saves the accounts as an AndOTP backup file (default:
                             None)

 If your phone doesn't store app data in `/data/data/`, specify the correct path with the `--data` argument.
 The default action is to print the codes to STDOUT.
-If you want to display them in your webbrowser as QR codes or export them as an AndOTP backup file, see the above usage information.
+If you want to display them locally in your webbrowser as QR codes or export them as an AndOTP backup file, see the above usage information.